zyf0717/zyf0717.github.io/_posts/2026-06-09-marginal-economics-agentic-ai.markdown

 This is context debt: past ambiguity becoming future marginal cost, and this is where stop-losses matter.

+Not to mention the larger cost is not always the failed token spend itself, but the human effort required to clean up the resulting failures.

-Almost all agentic systems already have operational limits, such as max iterations, retry caps, guardrails, and timeouts.
+Currently, almost all agentic systems already have operational limits, such as max iterations, retry caps, guardrails, and timeouts.
 But these are technical limits rather than economic ones.

-Economically, there should be explicit points where the system stops, compresses context, narrows scope, escalates decisions to a human, switches to a cheaper path, or even declares that the task is no longer economically rational.
+Economically, there should also be explicit points where the system stops, compresses context, narrows scope, escalates decisions to a human, switches to a cheaper path, or even declares that the task is no longer economically rational.

 This reframes stopping as a feature rather than a failure.